maxbarnas/sigkill.dk/links.md

-* [Drew DeVault](https://drewdevault.com/) is the hacker behind things like [sway](https://swaywm.org/) (an i3 clone for Wayland), [sourcehut](https://sr.ht), and more (a source code and CI hosting site).
+* [Drew DeVault](https://drewdevault.com/) is the hacker behind things like [sway](https://swaywm.org/) (an i3 clone for Wayland), [sourcehut](https://sr.ht) (a source code and CI hosting site), and more.
 I really like his style of program design and his blog is very interesting.

 * [John Regehr](https://www.cs.utah.edu/~regehr/) is a professor at